-This is a 1.5V LED flasher circuit.
-It requires a low voltage of just one AA 1.2V/1.5V battery, it’s efficient enough to last for 1 year.
-And this circuit only uses a few components consisting of two transistors, four resistors, and three capacitors only.
+These are the 1.5V LED flasher circuit.
+They require a low voltage of just one AA 1.2V/1.5V battery, it’s efficient enough to last for 1 year.
+And these circuits only use a few components consisting of two-three transistors, four resistors, and three capacitors only.

 So, It makes this circuit easy to put together and cheap.